 While it may sound quite serious, most cases of gum disease in children are due to gingivitis, which is common.
 As much as you might try to instill good brushing habits, kids might still slack off on dental hygiene.
 The good news is that catching periodontal disease early can prevent many of the more negative symptoms from ever becoming a problem.

-The most important prevention method is to establish consistent and thorough dental hygiene habits, including:
+The most important prevention method is to establish consistent and thorough oral care habits, including:

 - Brushing teeth twice a day